ULL-MFP-AET/ull-mfp-aet.github.io/tema3-analisis-descendente-predictivo-recursivo/practicas/p8-t3-pdr-infix2egg/README.md

 end
 ```

-You can run the previous program, located at `examples/arrays.inf` with
+Execution of `examples/arrays.inf`

 ```bash
 bin/infix2egg.js --run examples/arrays.inf
 ```

-And the result would be
+And the result is

 ```
 [ 2, 3, 4, 5 ]